ModernFlyouts-Community/ModernFlyouts/README.md

 This project is based on [ADeltaX/AudioFlyout](https://github.com/ADeltaX/AudioFlyout).
 With additional implementation for airplane mode and brightness flyouts.
 This project also includes a flyout for lock keys (caps lock, scroll lock & num lock).

 > Note : The native flyout is not permanently closed but will be hidden when this flyout is shown
-> Thus, users have the freedom to choose between the windows default one. this modern one or none.
+> Thus, users have the freedom to choose between the windows default one, this modern one or none.

 ## Features
 - Fluent UI (similar to the one in Windows 10X)